ameltech/sme-nt3h1x01-library/README.md

 ## License Information
 -------------------

-Copyright (c) Amel Technology.
+Copyright (c) AxelElettronica.
 All right reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public